-Welcome to the Good Life! 🍯
+Welcome to The Good Life! 🍯

 The Good Life Review is an online literary journal committed to exploring the overlooked.
 Based out of Omaha, Nebraska—astride the oft-unnoticed—we recognize that there are a myriad of voices that call the regions surrounding us home.
 Our mission is to lift up the strange, the daring, and the underrepresented to reveal complexities hidden in the heartland and beyond.